 "Of course I know she's your best friend.
 But I want to know what thing," Sam said.
 He listened to Kari, occasionally opening his mouth to say something but talking to Kari wasn't that easy.
 Once she started talking, she didn't stop until she was done.

 "Fine, I suppose I'll find out eventually," Sam said.
 He handed me the phone and I took it from, putting it to my ear.

 "Yeah," I said.
 Sam was staring into my eyes and standing so close that I could smell him.
 He smelled like a dessert before the rain or like a lighting storm, something earthy.

-"I didn't tell him anything," Carrie said.
-I knew that but with Carrie, it was hard to tell.
+"I didn't tell him anything," Kari said.
+I knew that but with Kari, it was hard to tell.
 She could have told Sam just so he would make the first move.